joshfinley/joshfinley.github.io/_posts/2020-12-02-notes-on-polymorph-basics.md

 ;       3.
 Enter a loop where junk code is added to the real decryptor ;           (potentially uneccesary [10])
 ;
+;           II.
+Instruction Encoding In-Depth
+;
-;  This is also the part that confuses me though...
-Before even adding ;  junk code, how is the pre-coded decryptor made compatible with the ;  random selection of registers?
-From what I understand from [1], it ;  appears that the polymorphic vxer will take advantage of patterns ;  in opcodes related to registers/addressing modes.
-This is not a ;  trivial detail but in my experience most other sources see to gloss ;  over it.
+;  Before even adding junk code, how is the pre-coded decryptor made ;  compatible with the random selection of registers?
+From what I ;  understand from [1], it appears that the polymorphic vxer will ;  take advantage of patterns in opcodes related to registers/addres- ;  sing modes.
+This is not a trivial detail but in my experience most ;  other sources see to gloss overer it.
 I could be wrong.
-I think it works something like this:
+Regardless, ;  the basics are this:
 ;
 ;  Each basic instruction in (for example) x86 64-bit mode has ;  different bits set for different addressing modes.
 Take XOR